PARENT ED RESOURCES

 -

-A Neuroscientist’s Survival Guide to Raising Adolescents and Young Adults
+The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents and Young Adults

 Dr. Frances E. Jensen is chair of the department of neurology in the Perelman School of Medicine at the University of Pennsylvania.
 As a mother, teacher, researcher, clinician, and frequent lecturer to parents and teens, she is in a unique position to explain to readers the workings of the teen brain.
 In The Teenage Brain, Dr. Jensen brings to readers the astonishing findings that previously remained buried in academic journals.